juanbiltes/wordpress-security-checks/README.md

 0. Install [Docker for your O.S](https://docs.docker.com/get-docker/).
 1. Clone this repository
 2. Open a terminal and access the directory where you've cloned this repository
-3. Run this command `docker-compose up -d`  and wait for everything to finish, although it´ll exit, the server will be running in the background
+3. Run this command `sudo docker-compose up -d`  and wait for everything to finish, although it´ll exit, the server will be running in the background
 3. Access your WordPress in `http://localhost:8000`
 4. It'll probably ask you to setup the site, use the following config and then click on "Instalar Wordpress":
 ```